 What to do:

-Drop your bag off at your hotel and explore all the beaches!
+Drop your bag off at your hotel and explore all the island's beaches!
 West Beach is beautiful, but don’t spend too long there because you’ll definitely want to make it to Phranang Beach.
 Once you arrive, the first thing to do is pick your jaw up from the sand, rub your eyes, and gaze at the natural wonder that is before you.
 Swim through the turquoise waters in the massive cave and rock face that lurks over the waters.